MLP Singer: Towards Rapid Parallel Korean Singing Voice Synthesis: Architecture

 One corollary of transposed matrix multiplication is the constraint that inputs be padded or truncated to length $L$.
 Since a typical song is much longer than $L$, in practice, generating audio for an entire song requires padding and reshaping the input into batches of segments that are $L$ in length.
 Batching inputs in this fashion is possible only because MLP Singer generates acoustic features in parallel; autoregressive models can only process one segment at a time, and thus require iterative loops.
 MLP Singer fully enjoys the benefit of hardware and software accelerations optimized for batch processing.

-A potential downside of such simple batching is that the model may produce audible artifacts around segment boundaries.
-Choi et al. \cite{choi2020korean} found that autoregressive models generated smoothly connected spectrograms, whereas models that were not provided any previous context produced spectrograms with abrupt interruptions in harmonic patterns.
-Motivated by a similar concern, we also consider an improved batching scheme in which the input is batched into overlapping chunks, where the size of the overlap window is given by $w$.
-The first and last $w$ frames of each chunk are then dropped from the final output to remove redundant frames.
+A potential downside of simple batching is that the model may produce audible artifacts around segment boundaries.
+Choi et al. \cite{choi2020korean} found that autoregressive models generated coherent spectrograms, whereas models that were not provided any previous context produced spectrograms with abrupt interruptions in harmonic patterns.
+Motivated by a similar concern, we also consider an improved scheme in which the input is batched into overlapping chunks, where the size of the overlap window is given by $w$.
+The first and last $w$ frames of each chunk are then dropped to remove redundant frames.
 We experiment with both batching schemes to explore the importance of overlapping windows in parallel generation.